sophfisch/SophiaFischer/1000 genome project notes.md

 cat newfile.txt

 ## piping commands and redirecting to a file
-echo hello | sed 's/hello/hElLo/' > newfile2.txt
+echo hello | sed 's/hello/hElLo/' > newfile2.txt \
-ls -l newfile2.txt
+ls -l newfile2.txt \
-cat newfile2.txt
+cat newfile2.txt \
-find ~/course/soft/vcftools_0.1.13 -name "*vcf" -type f #find all files in the program that containt *vcf in name and are of type f
+find ~/course/soft/vcftools_0.1.13 -name "*vcf*" -type f #find all files in the program that containt vcf in name and are of type f